 Restaurants can begin offering outdoor service beginning on May 20, 2020 in conjunction with Governor Lamont's rules that were released on May 9, 2020.

 Please call ahead before heading out to any restaurant.
 The decision to open is voluntary and not all restaurants will resume service on May 20.
 In addition, restaurants that normally do not have outdoor dining may have created new seating areas.

-Insider tip: If you use the search box on the right side of the page, you can select a cuisine, town, pickup and delivery (listed under offerings).
+Insider tip: If you use the search box above, you can select a cuisine, town, outdoor dining, pickup and delivery (listed under offerings).